tierino/study-app/README.md

 Can be run locally for development with **npm run dev**.

-Deployed on Heroku!
-(But still a work-in-progress)
+Deployed on Heroku (but still a work-in-progress)!